jacobhenke/vagrant-lamp-centos/README.md

 ## Disclaimer ##

-This configuration was successfully tested on Mac OSX Yosemite.
+* This configuration was successfully tested on Mac OSX El Capitan with VMWare Fusion.
+* This is designed for *local use only!* The firewall and SELinux are completely disabled and no other security options were put in place.
+Don't put this on a public server!